Former researchers and visiting scholars

-Kamaruding Abdulsomad was a post-doctoral research fellow at the Centre for East and South Aast Asian Studies, Lund University from January 2006 to December 2007.
-He obtained his first degree in Economics & Economic History and a Ph.D in Economic History (2003) from School of Economics and Management, University of Lund, Sweden.
+Kamaruding Abdulsomad was a post-doctoral research fellow at the Centre for East and South East Asian Studies, Lund University from January 2006 to December 2007.
+He obtained his first degree in Economics & Economic History and a PhD in Economic History (2003) from the School of Economics and Management, University of Lund, Sweden.

-Magnus Andersson was a researcher the Centre for East- and South East Asian Studies between 2011 and 2014.
-His research focused on socio-economic development in the context of economies at an early stage of economic development in East and South-East Asia.
-Magnus is now a senior lecturer at the Departmen of Urban Studies, Malmö University.
+Magnus Andersson was a researcher at the Centre for East- and South-East Asian Studies between 2011 and 2014.
+His research focused on socioeconomic development in the context of economies at an early stage of economic development in East and South-East Asia.
+Magnus is now a senior lecturer at the Department of Urban Studies, Malmö University.